rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 Coaches should spend time with their students, guiding them through the relevant coding steps (e.g. by asking mindful questions).
 Every project is different and requires different methods; just make sure your students really understand what you are trying to teach them, at the risk of not being <abbr title="Don't Repeat Yourself">DRY</abbr> :)

-Please be aware that being an RGSoC Coach is a commitment that should not be taken lightly.
-This role comes with a lot of responsibility you need to be certain you can handle.
-Your support is essential for teams to succeed!

 <h3 id="expertise">Should I have in-depth knowledge of the project(s) chosen by my team?</h3>

 In-depth knowledge of the project(s) chosen by your team is not required.
-However, we do expect you to have some expertise in the technologies used in the project.
-We also recommend getting acquainted with the project’s technical design and codebase once your team is accepted to the program.
+However, it would make sense for you to have some expertise in the technologies used in the project.
+We also recommend getting acquainted with the project’s technical design and codebase.

 <h3 id="time">How much time does coaching take?</h3>

-<p>The actual time investment varies from team to team, but this is a general idea of how much time you will need to invest:</p>
+<p>The actual time investment varies from team to team, depending on how much time your prospective students want to spend on their summer of code.
+We recommend talking to them and figuring out when and how often they will need you!</p>

-* 1-2 hours a day during office hours
-* Availability via chat or email, for important/urgent matters

-During the period of Summer of Code (July–September), we recommend setting aside around 1–2 hours a day of time spent with the team in person (face-to-face), plus being available via chat or email for questions that may arise throughout the day.
-Where it makes sense, in-person coaching can also be done “blocked” on a whole day or afternoon a week, making it easier for you to integrate it with your day-to-day work.

-Coaches are not expected to work together with their students full-time.
-But from a student’s perspective, it is best for them and their progress if they have a coach at hand most of the time, as they will constantly run into problems they need help with.
-This is why we recommend that coaching is shared among a few coaches.
-Each team must have at least 2 coaches but is allowed to have more.

-We also encourage you to ask your company to become a <a href="http://railsgirlssummerofcode.org/guide/coaching-company/">Coaching Company</a>.

 <h3 id="register">Ways to find a team and register as a coach</h3>